By John Turney

 Lance Rentzel with a Marietta No. MA230

-Randy Graidshar wore a Riddell No. RI340 for a short time.
-It seemed like a cross between a Schutt and Dungard mask.
+Randy Graidshar wore what Helmet Hut's website identifies it as a Riddell 340 (RI340).
+It seemed like a cross between a Schutt and Dungard mask and may actually be a Dungard (perhaps) prototype.

 Joe Scibelli of the Rams would use (sometimes) this contraption for extra jaw/cheek protection